@clickstreamhq/sdk

 ></script>

 Replace t.example.com with the tracking domain shown as active in Einstein.
-The collector rejects events when the request origin is not registered for the API key.
+The collector rejects events when the request origin is not registered for the API key (403 domain_not_allowed).
+A registered domain also covers every subdomain, and localhost / 127.0.0.1 are always allowed so local development works with a production key.

 Public API